 Doug Pauls has a bachelors in Chemistry & Physics, Carthage College, BSEE, Univ of Wisc Madison.
 He has 9 years working experience for US Navy - Materials Lab, Naval Avionics Center Indianapolis.
 8 years Technical Director, Contamination Studies Laboratories.
 11 years Rockwell Collins Advanced Operations Engineering.

 Yes, definitely mask them; the coating will impede performance.
+The bulk thermal conductivity of a copper heat sink is close to 380W/(m*K).
 The bulk thermal conductivity of most polymers is at or below 0.2W/(m*K), or nearly 2000 times lower.